The Board of Pensions of the Presbyterian Church (U.S.A.)

 The Board of Pensions is the agency legally responsible for administering the pension and benefits programs of the Presbyterian Church (U.S.A.).
 The Board of Pensions is governed by an independent Board of Directors nominated by the General Assembly Nominating Committee and elected by the General Assembly of the Presbyterian Church (U.S.A.).

-There are two representatives from the Board of Pensions assigned to the Synod of the Trinity region.
+There are three representatives from the Board of Pensions assigned to the Synod of the Trinity region.
 They are:

 Rev. Dr. Douglas Portz

 Regions: Synod of the Trinity (except Presbytery of Philadelphia) and Synod of the Covenant

 Doug joined the Board of Pensions in July 2015.
 Previously, he served in a pastoral and administrative role with the Pittsburgh Presbytery for more than eight years and built a vast knowledge of congregations in that region.

 Before joining the staff of Pittsburgh Presbytery, Doug served as pastor to four congregations in three presbyteries over the course of 23 years.
 He has served multiple assignments with presbytery-level committees and commissions.

 Doug holds a Doctor of Ministry from McCormick Theological Seminary, a Master of Divinity from Princeton Theological Seminary and a bachelor’s from Grove City College in Pennsylvania.
 His region comprises Pennsylvania, West Virginia, Ohio and Michigan.

 Rev. Dr. Allison K. Seed

 Phone: 800-773-7752, ext.
 7482